amininger/pysoarlib/README.md

 Given an attribute, returns a list of strings from all child WME's matching `(<id> ^attribute <value>)` If no attribute is specified, all child WME values (non-identifiers) are returned

+`Identifier.GetAllChildWmes()`
+Returns a list of (attr, val) tuples representing all wmes rooted at this identifier. val will either be an Identifier or a string, depending on its type """

 <a name="wminterface"></a>